Magic Johnson: High school career

-Johnson was first dubbed "Magic" as a 15-year-old sophomore playing for Everett High School, when he recorded a triple-double of 36 points, 18 rebounds, and 16 assists.
+Johnson was first dubbed "Magic" at 15, when he recorded a triple-double of 36 points, 18 rebounds, and 16 assists as a sophomore at Everett.
 After the game, Fred Stabley Jr., a sports writer for the Lansing State Journal, gave him the moniker despite the belief of Johnson's mother, a devout Christian, that the name was sacrilegious.
 In his final high school season, Johnson led Everett to a 27–1 win–loss record while averaging 28.8 points and 16.8 rebounds per game, and took his team to an overtime victory in the state championship game.
 Johnson dedicated the championship victory to his best friend Reggie Chastine, who was killed in a car accident the previous summer.
 He gave Chastine much of the credit for his development as a basketball player and as a person, saying years later, "I doubted myself back then."
 Johnson and Chastine were almost always together, playing basketball or riding around in Chastine's car.
 Upon learning of Chastine's death, Magic ran from his home, crying uncontrollably.
-Johnson, who finished his high school career with two All-State selections, was considered at the time to be the best high school player ever to come out of Michigan and was also named to the 1977 McDonald's All-American team.
+Johnson, who finished his high school career with two All-State selections, was considered at the time to be the best high school player ever to come out of Michigan.
+He was also named to the inaugural McDonald's All-American team, which played in the 1977 Capital Classic.